LambdaGaming/Crafting_System/README.md

 # Universal Crafting System
 This is a simple but highly customizable crafting and mining system made to work with all gamemodes.
+Please note that this addon requires custom Lua scripting for it to be used to it's full potential.
+It only comes with a basic configuration by default.
+See the FAQ for more info.

-The workshop version can be found [here.](https://steamcommunity.com/sharedfiles/filedetails/?id=1793133869)
+The workshop version can be found [here.](https://steamcommunity.com/sharedfiles/filedetails/?id=1793133869) If you're looking for the old version of the addon, it can be found [here.](https://github.com/LambdaGaming/Crafting_System/releases/tag/v1.20.3)

 # Features
 ## Crafting Table